Showing posts with label playground. Show all posts

 Taking a break

-Montana pointing to a frog
+Montana is pointing to a frog.

 Sierra posting

-Nevada being a frog
+Nevada is a frog

-Montana Standing on tree stump
+Montana is standing on a tree stump.

 Reading the park signs